TheDarkSkyXD/PlayListify/docs/specifications/classes_and_functions.md

 *   **Class Description:** This repository is responsible for managing background tasks in the database, including creating, updating, retrieving, and canceling tasks.
 It also handles task updates and emits events to the frontend.
 *   **Properties:**
     *   `db`: `SQLiteAdapter` - An instance of the SQLiteAdapter for database interaction.
     *   `appEmitter`: `EventEmitter` - An instance of the EventEmitter class for sending task updates.
+This emitter sends task updates to the frontend for display.
 	*   `taskQueue`: `PQueue` - An instance of the PQueue class for managing the task queue.
+It ensures tasks are processed in an orderly fashion, respecting concurrency limits. `appEmitter` and `taskQueue` work together to manage the task queue. `taskQueue` is used to enqueue and process tasks, while `appEmitter` is used to notify the frontend about task status changes.
 *   **Methods:**
-    *   `constructor(taskRepository: SQLiteAdapter, appEmitter: EventEmitter, taskQueue: PQueue)`
+    *   `constructor(db: SQLiteAdapter, appEmitter: EventEmitter, taskQueue: PQueue)`
         *   **Description:** Initializes a new BackgroundTaskRepository instance.
         *   **Parameters:**
             *   `db`: `SQLiteAdapter` - An instance of the SQLiteAdapter.
        *   `appEmitter`: `EventEmitter` - An instance of the EventEmitter class for sending task updates.
       *   `taskQueue`: `PQueue` - An instance of the PQueue class for managing the task queue.
             *   **Return Type:** `void`
         *   `createTask(type: string, targetId: string, parentId: integer | null, details: any): Promise<BackgroundTask>`
             *   **Description:** Creates a new background task.